juan-montoya17/inlaze-test/README.md

 If the tha app is running correctly, you can see the main route response in the browser, by clicking on the first link that appears in the terminal.

-Additionally, you can see the <a href="https://swagger.io">Swagger</a> documentation by clicking on the second link that appears in the terminal.

 ## Test Instructions